 Once you have a list of options for your store name, find out if your chosen domain—preferably a .com—is available to be registered.
 This might be a bit difficult, given that .com is the most popular top-level domain (TLD) and has been for a long time.

-Having a custom domain name for your store is mission-critical, though you shouldn’t let your search for the mythical “perfect” domain name cause you to procrastinate—everything is open to change, including your domain name.
+Having a custom domain name for your store is mission-critical, though you shouldn’t let your search for choosing the best domain name cause you to procrastinate—everything is open to change, including your domain name.
 However, there is value in picking a solid domain name that properly represents your brand from the start, so it’s a decision that warrants some thought.

 4. Get creative with your domain name